• Skip to primary navigation

 • Chop to the desired fineness.

-• Storage: Place leftovers in an air-tight container with a paper towel folded lining the bottom of the container and pour the chopped herbs on top.
+• Storage: Place leftovers in an airtight container with a paper towel folded to line the bottom, and pour the chopped herbs on top.

-• This can be kept for a couple of days in the refrigerator.
+• This can be kept in the refrigerator for a couple of days.

 5. Where to find these Salad Spinners?